 - The baby passes lots of gas and yet seems uncomfortable.

 - You should be worried and see a doctor because it may cause dehydration in your baby

 Hard and dry stool (such as rabbit pellets) and blood in stool

 - It is suggestive of constipation.

-- Kids with constipation will have difficulty passing small, hard and dry stool.
+- Kids with constipation will have difficulty passing small, hard, and dry stools.

 - Alternatively, they may be hard and large in volume.

-- Baby will be uncomfortable with passing these stools.
+- The baby will be uncomfortable with passing these stools.

 - If you notice blood streaks, it may be a sign of an anal fissure or a little cut in the baby’s bum from trying to push out the hard stool.